Should I Become a Mail Carrier?

-Sources: *U.S. Bureau of Labor Statistics (BLS); **U.S. Postal Service.
+Sources: U.S. Bureau of Labor Statistics; U.S. Postal Service

 Step 1: Graduate from High School

 In order to become a postal worker, individuals need to have a high school diploma.
-If someone is under the age of 18 and has already graduated from high school, he or she is eligible for a mail carrier position.
-According to the U.S.P.S., applicants must have a basic competency in English, so focusing on reading and writing classes while in school will be beneficial.
+High school graduates under the age of 18 are also eligible for a mail carrier position.
+According to the U.S.P.S., applicants must have a basic competency in English.

-- Get in shape before applying to the U.S.P.S.
+Get in shape before applying to the U.S.P.S.
 According to the BLS, applicants must be able to demonstrate their ability to lift 50 pounds and walk for an entire shift without injuring themselves.
-Developing a physical fitness routine may be beneficial while in school or before applying.
+Developing a physical fitness routine will be beneficial while in school or before applying.

 Step 2: Take the Postal Exam

 The U.S.P.S. requires that applicants pass the 473 Postal Exam.
 This is a written exam that tests applicants in four different areas, including address cross comparison, forms completion, memory and coding and personal characteristics and experience.
 This exam is about two hours and 15 minutes long.